portworx/px-docs/portworx-flannel-userns.md

 This reference guide shows how to configure and run Portworx with User Namespaces under a Flannel SDN.

 ### Introduction
-This guide has been qualified under CentOS 7.
+This guide has been qualified under CentOS 7 for machines with minimum 8GB RAM.

 This guide further assumes the following: